-In fact, symptoms usually appear at an earlier stage and can often be detected before thyroid cancer has metastasized.
+Symptoms of this advanced stage of thyroid cancer may include fatigue, weight loss, and difficulty breathing.
+The type of cancer is based on the type of cells from which it originated.
 Metastatic tumor is the same type of cancer as primary tumor.
 For example, if thyroid cancer spreads to the lungs, lung cancer cells are actually thyroid cancer cells.

 The disease is metastatic thyroid cancer, not lung cancer.
 Localized medullary thyroid cancer is found only in the thyroid and may have spread to nearby neck muscles.
-When thyroid cancer progresses and metastasizes to distant areas of the body, some additional symptoms may occur.
+Symptoms usually appear at an earlier stage and can often be detected before thyroid cancer has metastasized.
+Moffitt Cancer Center offers comprehensive diagnostic, treatment and supportive care services for people with thyroid cancer.
+To diagnose metastatic thyroid cancer, doctors will perform a series of tests to determine the extent of the disease.
+This may include a biopsy or imaging tests such as an ultrasound or CT scan.
 When describing the “T” in thyroid cancer, doctors can subdivide the general categories by adding the letter “s” to indicate a solitary (single) tumor or “m” to indicate multifocal (rather than tumors).
-Moffitt Cancer Center offers comprehensive diagnostic, treatment and supportive care services for people with thyroid cancer.